schappim/mBot-Gitbook/demonstration-of-mblockly.md

 \[Image 2.8.3: To load a program, tap on its thumbnail\]

-Tap on the one called: "run forward and backward" and have a look at the code blocks which should be self explanatory as they are phrased in natural language:
+Tap on the one called: "run forward and backward" and have a look at the instruction blocks which should be self explanatory as they are phrased in natural language:

 * run forward at speed 150;
 * wait for 2 seconds